-For the last couple of years I have done an elaborate science demo day in my class for Halloween.
+The last couple of years I taught, I did an elaborate science demo day for Halloween.
 This is one of those experiences that students will remember when they look back on their middle school experience.
 I encourage you to dig deep and really put some thought into the presentation.
 It will go a long way in making this something students will talk about forever.

 Let’s first talk about the costumes.
 I dress up as a mad scientist.
 You probably already have a lab coat and some funny glasses.
-You can find a wig at a local party store or use this one from Amazon.
+You can find a wig at a local party store or at Amazon.
 I throw on some safety goggles as well.
 My partners in the past have also dressed up like nerdy scientists, and it’s been a hit.

 Last year we were able to fit all of our classes into a flex space (teaching theater).
 It provided ample room for all the classes to view the demonstrations.
 We set the mood of the room by putting up black butcher paper on the windows.
 This served two purposes.
 We wanted it to be dark for some of the demonstrations, but we also didn’t want kids knowing what was happening in the room during setup and throughout the day.
 It’s inevitable that once your first set of classes have seen the demonstrations that students from all over campus are going to swing by and check out what’s going on.